-In Japan, Forest Therapy is recommended for people who suffer from anxiety and depression, two conditions that are often brought about by stress.
+In Japan, Forest Therapy is recommended for people suffering from anxiety and depression.
+Two conditions often brought about by stress.

 Research reveals that the scent of trees in the forest stimulates cellular activity that boosts the immune system and increases resistance to stress.
 When stress is getting you down and making you unhealthy, take a trip out of the city and reconnect with nature by heading to the forest for some quiet time.